juanbkm/donor2019/content/stories/modernizing-power-trade-coordination-in-central-asia.md

 author: Admin
 description: "This is meta description"
 country: Regional
-summary: "Energiya, Central Asia's energy trade coordinating dispatch center, is getting a power boost from an ADB project cofinanced by the Asian Clean Energy Fund under Clean Energy Financing Partnership Facility and the High-Level Technology Fund.
+summary: "Coordinating Dispatch Center, Energiya, who is Central Asia’s power flow coordinator, is getting a power boost from an ADB project cofinanced by the Asian Clean Energy Fund under Clean Energy Financing Partnership Facility and the High-Level Technology Fund.
 A recharged Energiya will help increase regional energy trading and addresses frequent power outages and the increasing use of fossil fuels."
 project_title: "Regional Cooperation on Increasing Cross-Border Energy Trading within the Central Asian Power System"
 project_url: https://www.adb.org/projects/52112-002/main#project-documents
 cost: "$2.5 million"